jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 **Tip:** If you're curious, the **ADVANCED** option enables you to add a build step, which is useful for Java applications, and to control additional deployment options.
-But those options are more advanced than this basic workflow.
+However, those options are more advanced than this basic workflow.

 To change the deployment settings, you click **CONFIGURE**.
 To manage your application in Bluemix, you click **MANAGE**.
 You can request a build of your application by clicking **REQUEST BUILD**.